rajesh-ranjan-git/DSAWithJava-Notes-/Lecture-018 - Binary Search/Notes/notes.md

 1. Assign a variable ans = -1.
 2. Find mid = (start + end) / 2
-   -> It may lead to overflow condition sometimes so to avoid it we user a different formula. mid = start + ((end - start) / 2)
+   -> It may lead to overflow condition sometimes so to avoid it we use a different formula. mid = start + ((end - start) / 2)

 3. Check if the mid element is target or not.